DarioCasciato/arduino-rf-toolset/README.md

-# Arduino Firmware Template Repository
+# Arduino RF Toolset

-This is a template repository for developing firmware using Object-Oriented Programming (OOP) principles with Arduino and PlatformIO.
-It provides a structured starting point for creating Arduino projects that follow best practices for modularity, maintainability, and scalability.
+This repository provides a comprehensive toolkit for 433MHz RF communication using MX-05V (receiver) and MX-FS-03V (transmitter) modules with Arduino.
+It leverages Object-Oriented Programming (OOP) principles and the tinyRF library for efficient and modular code.

 ## Features

+- TLV-structured data transmission for robust and flexible communication.
+- Real-time command options via serial monitor.
-- Object-Oriented Programming approach for organizing code into reusable and modular classes.
+- Object-Oriented Programming approach for code modularity and reusability.
-- PlatformIO integration for easy project management, dependency management, and build system configuration.
+- PlatformIO integration for streamlined project and dependency management.
-- Basic directory structure to organize your code effectively.
+- Response and Send Handlers for managing various RF commands.

 ## Prerequisites

-To use this template repository, you need to have the following installed:
+To use this repository, you need to have the following installed:

 - [Arduino IDE](https://www.arduino.cc/en/software)
 - [PlatformIO Core](https://platformio.org/platformio-ide)